 The Cafeteria/Education Center building construction was completed.
 A new playground was built for the Elementary School under the direction of Vanguard Physical Therapists and Physical Education Teachers.

 The Vanguard School opened a regional one-of-a-kind classroom for children who have been diagnosed with Childhood Apraxia of Speech.

-We expand our therapeutic Pre-K/K and K/1 program to include StarPoint and StarPoint 2 to continue to support children in need of extra instruction and therapy.
+We expand our therapeutic programs to include Pre-K/K and K/1 to support children in need of extra instruction and therapy.